MarkPearlCoZa/Blog_General/_posts/2016-05-01-React-Notes.md

 ## React Notes ##

 React is a JavaScript library for building user interfaces.

-Component-based Architecture
+It leverages a component-based architecture.

-We create components, if they get to complex we break them into smaller simpler components.
+The mindset behind react is create components, if they get too complex, break them into smaller simpler components.

 Components generate an output every time it is invoked.

 ### Virtual DOM ###

-The virtual DOM is an in-memory representaion of the actual DOM.
+The virtual DOM is an in-memory representation of the actual DOM.

-The browser DOM is generall slow.
+The browser DOM is generally slow.

-Virtual DOM's allow react to be fast by allowing diffing which allows react to mimize changes to the DOM.
+Virtual DOM's allow react to be fast by allowing diffing which allows react to minimize changes to the DOM.

 ### Components in React ###